laurynas-biveinis/unodb/README.md

   readers do not take locks), and for that a Quiescent State Based Reclamation (QSBR) was chosen.

+Any macros starting with `UNODB_DETAIL_` are internal and should not be used.

 ## Dependencies

 * CMake, at least 3.12